BayeTechis/Linear-Regression-Project/README.md

 - plots the correlation between all variables and identify the important features
 - encodes categorical variables
 - performs linear regression model to predict rented bike count by choosing appropriate independent variables
-- assesses and comments on model accuracy by using Lasso and Ridge regularization methods
+- assesses and comments on model accuracy by using Lasso and Ridge methods